Four top revelations from Netanyahu's charge sheet

 We thought top Netanyahu aide Shlomo Filber was only involved in the Case 4000 Bezeq-Walla! media bribery affair.
-But Netanyahu is accused of summoning Filber late at night as a middleman in more cases.
+But Netanyahu is accused of using him as a middleman in more cases.

 By YONAH JEREMY BOBPublished: FEBRUARY 28, 2019 21:56Advertisement